thorne7/Fell-On-Black-Days/README.md

 ## Installation

--Open in browser to view the web page
--Open in Visual Studio Code to view the code (if no VS code, open your developer window)
+-Open in browser to view the web page (Link here - https://thorne7.github.io/Fell-On-Black-Days/ ) -Open in Visual Studio Code to view the code (if no VS code, open your developer window)

 ## ![alt text](/Assets/myscreenshot.png)